ErpNetDocs/tech/advanced/documents/document-fulfillment.md

 The solution is to use Fulfillment table.
 The fulfillment table is like a notebook, in which we record how much of the quantity has already been created for the sub-document.
 This allows the system to create complicated sub-documents, without tracking the direct relationship of the created lines with the parent lines.

+In this example, after creating the Warehouse Order, the fulfillment table will contain:

+* Warehouse Requisition XXX, Execution of Line 1: Qty:10
+* Warehouse Requisition XXX, Execution of Line 2: Qty:2

+The fulfillment table simply contains the executed quantities, without any regard of how they are executed.
+It does not contain any reference to the sub-document(s).
+The system tracks the execution, without specifically deciphering the sub-document(s) contents.

+The fulfillment table algorithm allows the application of complex algorithms for execution.
+These algorithms do not need to represent the parent document lines 1:1 with the sub-document lines and hence have the freedom to employ complex optimization techniques.